-The normal state of SCLK is LOW; however, by holding SCLK HIGH, the ADS1252 enters power-down mode.
-This is accomplished by holding SCLK HIGH for at least 20 consecutive DOUT/DRDY periods (see Figure 14).
-After the ADS1252 circuitry detects that SCLK is held HIGH for four consecutive DOUT/DRDY cycles, the DOUT/DRDY pin pulses LOW for three CLK cycles, then held HIGH, and the modulator will be held in a reset state.
-If SCLK is held HIGH for an additional 16 DOUT/DRDY periods, the ADS1252 enters power-down mode and the part is released from power-down mode on the falling edge of SCLK.
-It is important to note that the DOUT/DRDY pin is held HIGH after four DOUT/DRDY cycles, but power-down mode is not entered for an additional 16 DOUT/DRDY periods.
-The first DOUT/DRDY pulse after the falling edge of SCLK occurs at t16; however, subsequent DOUT/DRDY pulses occur normally.
-Valid data is not present until the sixth DOUT/DRDY pulse.
+The normal state of SCLK is LOW, however, by holding SCLK HIGH, the ADS1254 will enter power-down mode.
+This is accomplished by holding SCLK HIGH for at least twenty consecutive DOUT/DRDY periods (see Figure 15).
+After the ADS1254 circuitry detects that SCLK has been held HIGH for four consecutive DOUT/DRDY cycles, the DOUT/DRDY pin will pulse LOW for 3 CLK cycles and then be held HIGH, and the modulator will be held in a reset state.
+If SCLK is held HIGH for an additional sixteen DOUT/DRDY periods, the ADS1254 will enter power-down mode.
+The part will be released from powerdown mode on the falling edge of SCLK.
+It is important to note that the DOUT/DRDY pin will be held HIGH after four DOUT/DRDY cycles, but power-down mode will not be entered for an additional sixteen DOUT/DRDY periods.
+The first DOUT/DRDY pulse after the falling edge of SCLK will occur at t16 and will indicate valid data.
+Subsequent DOUT/DRDY pulses will occur normally.